Tutorial - Integrate Dynamo

 update_model

-method (see chapter 1) - For now we are using a mocked file, instead of running the analysis in Dynamo.
+method (see section 1) - For now we are using a mocked file, instead of running the analysis in Dynamo.
 The mocked file can be downloaded here.

 - With the static method